samplawski/currency-converter/README.md

 4. Click the "Przelicz" button to see the converted amount.
 5. The "Wyczyść" button resets the form

-## 6. Contributing
+## 6. Status and Contributing

+The project was created by Tomasz Sampławski.
+It is currently completed but may be updated in the future.
 Contributions are welcome and appreciated!

-This project was created by Tomasz Sampławski.
 Feel free to use it for your own projects or modify it to suit your needs.
+## 7. Contact

+If you want to contact me you can reach me at tsamplawski@gmail.com.